 Who We Are

 Richard and Maude Ferry are one of many couples who have lived what is often called the “American Dream”.
-Having just celebrated their 63rd wedding anniversary, they have walked a blessed and rewarding journey together, from their beginnings in a small, Midwestern college town, to community leaders in Los Angeles and entrepreneurs in a global business.
+They have walked a blessed and rewarding journey together, from their beginnings in a small, Midwestern college town, to community leaders in Los Angeles and entrepreneurs in a global business.

 Richard co-founded Korn Ferry International in 1969, and for more than three decades was instrumental in establishing the firm as the world’s premier provider of executive human capital solutions.
 Maude was Richard’s silent partner, goodwill ambassador, corporate wife, community volunteer and dedicated mother to their six children as well as twelve grandchildren and three great-grandchildren.

-Throughout the years, Richard and Maude have been passionately engaged in their community and have supported numerous civic and charitable causes, with a focus on the Catholic Church, education and health care.
+Throughout the years, Richard and Maude were passionately engaged in their community and have supported numerous civic and charitable causes, with a focus on the Catholic Church, education and health care.

 In 2013, Maude was diagnosed with dementia and Richard has continued their shared journey as a loving caregiver and tireless advocate.
 Maude’s Awards for Innovation in Alzheimer’s Care carries their commitment forward, encouraging, celebrating and sharing innovations that will enrich the quality of life for persons living with dementia and their caregivers for generations to follow.